Comparison · VERIFIED APRIL 2026

 Final verdict: Open WebUI vs Tome

 Both Open WebUI and Tome are strong tools in the productivity space, but they serve different needs.
-Open WebUI stands out for best self-hosted chat ui, making it ideal for teams wanting a private.
-Tome differentiates with most innovative format, which benefits users focused on sales teams.
+Open WebUI is best at best self-hosted chat ui — particularly for teams who need a private.
+Tome is best at most innovative format — particularly for teams focused on sales teams.

-With a 0.4-point rating advantage and 670 reviews, Open WebUI has the edge in user satisfaction.
+With a 0.4-point rating advantage, Open WebUI has the edge in user satisfaction.
 The best approach is to try Open WebUI's free tier and Tome's free tier to see which fits your specific workflow.

 Related comparisons